krypton-org/krypton-drafts/client/client.md

   print('Username already exists...')
 ```

-Internationalization is to be performed by the client.
+Error messages and their internationalization must be provided by the client.

 #### Token Invalidation